 If you make any of my Vidalia onion or tomato recipes, let me know how you like them with a comment below and tag me on Instagram if you post a pic with @gritsandgouda.

 - 1 Pillsbury refrigerated, rolled up pie crust

 - 3 small tomatoes, sliced Or 2 medium

 - 1/2 of one medium Vidalia onion, sliced and separated into rings

 - 1/4 cup sour cream

 - 2 1/2 cups Italian blend shredded cheese, divided (Mozzarella, Provolone, Parmesan, Romano)

-- Place tomato slices in a colander or on paper towels; sprinkle with salt and let them stand 10 minutes.
+- Meanwhile, place tomato slices in a large colander or on paper towels or parchment paper; sprinkle with salt and let them stand 10 minutes.
 This helps pull out some of the juice.Gently press paper towels on the tomatoes after 10 minutes.

 - Arrange one third of the onion rings on the bottom of the partially baked pie crust.
 Sprinkle with half of bacon.

-- Combine mayonnaise, sour cream and 2 cups of cheese; dollop one third of the mayonnaise mixture between the rings on the bottom of the crust and on the rings.Arrange a single layer of tomatoes on the mayo mixture.
+- Combine mayonnaise, sour cream, pepper, and 2 cups of cheese in a medium bowl; dollop one third of the mayonnaise mixture between the rings on the bottom of the crust and on the rings.Arrange a single layer of tomatoes on the mayo mixture.
 Top with one third of onion rings and then a second layer of tomatoes.
 This time, dollop the tomatoes with one third of mayo mixture and spread to the edges of the pie.Arrange the remaining one third of onion rings in a single layer and sprinkle with remaining bacon.
 Dollop with remaining one third of mayo mixture.